Comic Con comes to Saudi Arabia

 Cultural reforms

-The event, which was supported by the Saudi Arabia's General Authority for Entertainment, is part of country's "Vision 2030" program, which is promising a wave of cultural reforms to diversify the kingdom's oil-dependent economy.
+The event, which was supported by the Saudi Arabia's General Entertainment Authority, is part of country's "Vision 2030" program, which is promising a wave of cultural reforms to diversify the kingdom's oil-dependent economy.

 AlSaeed said his team is planning to make this an annual event.